 Near Denmark in Madison County, Tennessee — The American South (East South Central)

 Location.
-35° 29.404′ N, 88° 57.476′ W. Marker is near Denmark, Tennessee, in Madison County.
-Marker can be reached from Britton Lane 0.6 miles west of Steam Mill Ferry Road, on the left when traveling west.
-This marker is at the central part of the small park commemorating the Battle of Britton's Lane, at the east end of two raised burial plots.
+35° 34.987′ N, 89° 4.387′ W. Marker is near Denmark, Tennessee, in Madison County.
+Marker is on Brownsville Highway (U.S. 70) 0.2 miles east of Hudson Road, on the left when traveling east.
 Touch for map.
-Marker is in this post office area: Denmark TN 38391, United States of America.
+Marker is in this post office area: Brownsville TN 38012, United States of America.
 Touch for directions.